How to Install a Bathroom Vanity in Just 5 Easy Steps

 Step 3: Choose Your Vanity

-When selecting your vanity, think about:
+When choosing your vanity, think about these factors:

 3. Removing the Old Vanity